YuhangTom/wire/README.md

 ## Inner polygon

-To remove edge effect, we extract the inner part of the scan, which can be achieved by:
+To remove the edge effect, we extract the inner part of the scan, which can be achieved by:

 ``` r
 x3p <- x3p_subsamples[[1]]